pmagtulis/foi-analysis/README.md

 as the scraper intends to do.
 The scraper is designed that way since one, older data from 2016 are already saved in a separate CSV.
 Two, this is to avoid scraping the entire site again which results in failure to scrape due to size.

 Hence every week, new CSVs are added to the directory.
-The Jupyter Notebook merges all those together with older data from 2016 for analysis.
+The Jupyter Notebook merges all those together with older data from 2016 (contained in CSV with file name
+**foi_final** for analysis.

+# The process

+1. Download everything into one path in your computer.
+Open Jupyter Notebook and run **foi-analysis.ipynb**.

+2. The current notebook only read **foi_final.csv** through pandas in default.
+To add newly-scraped requests files, you need to **read the other CSVs in output directory**, generate data frames out of them and **concat** them with the first data frame.

+3. Run analysis through pandas.

 # Definition of terms